 An R&B singer from Oakland whose powerfully raw voice and confessional songwriting chronicled heartbreak and resilience, defining a generation's soulful sound.

-Keyshia Cole's music arrived not as polished fantasy but as street-level testimony.
-Raised in Oakland, California, her early life was marked by instability, a story she would later channel into her art.
-After a false start with a teen record deal, she worked tirelessly, writing songs and forging connections in the industry.
-Her 2005 debut, 'The Way It Is,' was a seismic event in R&B; tracks like 'Love' and 'I Should Have Cheated' resonated for their unvarnished emotional truth, delivered with a voice that could switch from wounded whisper to commanding declaration.
-She became a voice for young women navigating love's complexities, her success underscored by multi-platinum sales.
+Keyshia Cole's 2005 debut album 'The Way It Is' reshaped R&B with unvarnished emotional truth.
+Tracks like 'Love' and 'I Should Have Cheated' delivered wounded whispers and commanding declarations, earning multi-platinum sales.
+Raised in Oakland, California, her early life was marked by instability, a story she channeled into her music.
+After a false start with a teen record deal, she wrote songs and forged industry connections.
+She became a voice for young women navigating love's complexities.
 Her journey played out publicly on BET reality shows, adding layers to her persona.
-While her later work explored different sounds, her legacy is cemented in those early anthems that blended hip-hop attitude with soul-baring melody, making vulnerability sound like strength.
+Later work explored different sounds, but those early anthems blended hip-hop attitude with soul-baring melody, making vulnerability sound like strength.
+Born in 1981, Cole built a career on street-level testimony.

 1981–1996